3 Tricks to Perform Google Drive Version Control in 2023

 1. Log in to your Google Drive account.

-2. Select and right-click the Google Drive file, then choose Manage versions option at the context menu.
+2. Select and right-click the Google Drive file, then choose the Manage versions option in the context menu.

 3. Click the More options (the three-dots icon) behind the Google Drive file version, then tick Keep Forever.

 For different files types, you have different Google Drive version control operation, just keep reading to know more.

 For Google Docs, Sheets, and Slides files, please take the following for references to take Google docs version control:

 1. Open your Google Docs, Sheets, or Slides file, Tap the Last edit was * ago (open version history) link.
 It will show you the Google docs/Sheets/Slides version histories.